breadboardengineer1234/QuickNet/docs/types.md

 QuickNet supports 3 types of dictionaries: static dictionaries, uniform dictionaries, and dynamic dictionaries.
 With some exceptions*, any QuickNet data type can be used as keys.

 ### Static Dictionary
 Use a static dictionary when the keys themselves and the types of the values are known at compile time.
 Static dictionaries are extremely powerful because they can reduce the network traffic by 2x.
 How is this possible?
 Because the keys are known at compile time QuickNet is able to build a sorted keys map on start up, allowing us to send only the values over the network without losing any information.
 Therefore, the byte size of a static dictionary is only the sum of the sizes of each value.
 Furthermore, because we send 2x less data we also perform 2x less buffer operations, which significantly reduces the CPU overhead.
-Note that static dictionaries currently only support strings and numbers as keys (subject to change).
+Note that static dictionaries currently only support strings and numbers as keys.
 To define a static dictionary, declare a table with the keys set equal to the types of the corresponding values:
 ```lua
 QuickNet:register("StaticDictEvent", {name = data.String, health = data.NumberU32, speed = data.NumberU8, isAlive = data.Boolean})
 ```